Shrekpepsi/web-script/README.md

 # important note to remember

-1-Need to add input from txt file so add all the url/endpoints to websites in a txt file first(urlhits.txt).
+1-Need to add input from txt file so add all the url/endpoints of websites u need in a txt file(urlhits.txt).

-2-Using the following command first to remove carriage to prevent error:
+2-Using the following command in linux shell first to remove carriage to prevent error:

-# tr -d '\r' < urlhits.txt  > urlresponse.t
+ tr -d '\r' < urlhits.txt  > urlresponse.txt